peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 categories: [api]
 ---

 Pattern libraries, component-based design systems — whatever you want to call them — it’s no secret that they improve user experience by increasing visual and functional consistency.
-Most designers will tell you that consistency is a key design principle.
-But how far should you go to prevent users from changing the appearance and behavior of your components?
+Most designers will tell you that consistency is a key design principle, but how far should you go to prevent users from changing the appearance and behavior of your components?

 Should a component enforce visual consistency by restricting access to its template and styles, or give the user options for overriding its appearance?
 Is it the role of technology (your components) or people within your organization to enforce consistency?